thisisagile/easy/README.md

 - *Domain*.
 At the heart of each microservice lies its domain, which consists of entities, values objects, enumerations and structs.
 To approach the objects in the domain, this layer also contains repositories.
 - *Data*.
 The bottom layer of each aasy microservices contains gateways, that allow the microservice to interact with its outside world, such as relational databases, no-sql databases, file storage or other services.

-The easy framework supports this architecture by supplying root classes (or layer supertypes) for each of the types describe above.
+The `easy` framework supports this architecture by supplying root classes (or layer supertypes) for each of the types describe above.

 # Root
 At the root of each microservice built using eas, there is a class that inherits from `Service`.
 These are used to initiate the service, set the `port` at which it runs,  register all resource classes, and start the service.

+# Services
+The services layer has resource as the layer supertype, to model the API exposed.

-# Data
+# Process
-It is the responsibility of the classes in the data layer to fetch and deliver data from outside the microservices.
-This data can come from e.g. a file system, relational and other types of databases (we prefer document databases), or from other services on your domain, or from services outside your domain.
-Classes performing this function are called gateways.
+The process layer contains use cases, that model your process.

 # Domain
 In the domain layer there are supertypes to model the domain, such as entities, records, value objects and enumerations.